 \begin{definition} Let $f_t$ and $f_s$ be two connected $[k]$-configurations over a graph $G$.
 If $V_t=V_s$ we say $f_t$ is \emph{similar} to $f_s$ and we denote it by $f_t \simeq f_s$. \end{definition}

 It is not hard to see that the relation $\simeq$ is an equivalence relation over the set of $[k]$-configurations over $G$.
-The equivalence class of $f_t$ is denote by $[f_t]$.
-Therefore, a clase $[f_t]$ is an unlabeled connected $[k]$-configuration $f_t$.
+The equivalence class of $f_t$ is denoted by $[f_t]$.
+Therefore, a class $[f_t]$ is an unlabeled connected $[k]$-configuration $f_t$.